TezosTaqueria/taqueria-github-action/README.md

 A comma separated list of plugins to install.

+### `ligo_libraries`

+A comma seperated list.
+If compile plugin is "ligo" this parameter can be used to install ligo libraries.
+Example ligo/fa

 ### `taq_ligo_image`

 A string representing ligo image to use.
 If compile plugin is "ligo" this parameter can be used to override the ligo image used.
 Example `ligolang/ligo_ci:next`